MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 AD DS uses USNs to keep track of replication of data between DCs.
 Each time you change data in the directory, the USN increments to indicate a new change.

-Destination DCs use USNs to track updates to each directory partition it stores.
+Destination DCs use USNs to track updates to each directory partition they store.
 The USN also tracks the status of every DC that stores replicas of these directory partitions.
 When DCs replicate changes to one another, they query their replication partners for changes with USNs greater than the last change the DC received from its partner.

 You can find the replication metadata tables that contain the USNs in the up-to-dateness vector and high water mark.
 Both the source and destination DCs use these tables to filter required updates for the destination DC.